8 Options for Parcel Sortation and Distribution

 Parcel Supply Chain Trends

-Parcel Sortation Solutions at Your Disposal
+Parcel Sortation Solutions for Order Fulfillment

-If you are considering implementing a sortation system to help with your parcel sortation and distribution needs, there are many options available for you to choose from.
+If you are considering implementing an automated sortation system to help with your parcel sortation and distribution needs, there are many options available for you to choose from.
 Which one is right for you will depend on a number of factors, including your operation’s peak rate, the variety of products that the system will handle, and the floorspace available to house the system.

 Tilt-tray sorters offer some of the highest sorting rates when compared to other sortation systems.
 They are also capable of handling the most diverse range of product types, making them ideal for operations which handle many types of product.
 They are one of the more expensive systems available.